Hi, I'm Emma

 The first picture book I ever wrote was called 'Attack of the Killer Wheelie Bins' and was about wheelie bins getting sick of people stuffing them with rubbish and so they started eating people!
 Another story I remember writing at primary school was about two kids who fell down a pit and were eaten alive by a beast.
 It was graphic, the teacher was concerned and called my parents in.
 It was decided I had a wild imagination and no intervention was needed.
 Phew!

 My first published work was a picture book called 'Curly from Shirley.'

 We sold 3000 copies to raise money for The Red Cross Christchurch Earthquake Appeal.

-Curly from Shirley made number four on the national bestseller list.
+Curly from Shirley was a national bestseller.
 There's a good little doggie!
 And was recognised by New Zealand Post, 'Getting Kiwis Reading,' with the opening lines being picked as a favourite and printed on coffee mugs along with Victoria M Azaro's stunning illustrations.